Kartik-soni-201900274/Smj_Bandak_Application/README.md

 # Smj Bandak Application

-### This is an android application which helps jewellery merchants by make the tedious task of maintaining accounts faster, reliable and with no errors.
+### This is an android application which helps jewellery merchants by making the tedious task of maintaining accounts faster, reliable and with no errors.

 ## Why did you made this?
 ### My aim to create this Application is to provide a reliable accounting application to the  jewellery merchants